 The Pan-Canadian Framework on Clean Growth and Climate Change is Canada’s plan to grow the economy while reducing greenhouse gas (GHG) emissions.
-A central component of this frame work is the commitment to pricing carbon pollution across the country by 2018.
-In October 2016, the federal government published a benchmark for ensuring that carbon pricing applies to a broad set of emission sources throughout Canada by 2018 with increasing stringency over time.
+A central component of this frame work of pricing carbon in the form of carbon tax implemented across the country in 2018 with increasing stringency over time.
 This benchmark provides provinces and territories with flexibility to implement their own carbon pollution pricing systems.
-In the benchmark, the federal government also committed to implement a federal carbon pricing backstop system that will apply in any province or territory that does not have a carbon pricing system in place by 2018 that aligns with the benchmark.

 Canada taking action to reduce it’s greenhouse gas emissions through investments, support, and tougher regulations as we transition toward a low-carbon future.

 - Making Canada’s building sector more energy efficient is a cost-effective way to reduce greenhouse gas emissions and save households and businesses money.
 Homes and buildings contribute 13 percent of Canada’s emissions.